-FGF23-related hypophosphatemic rickets and osteomalacia is an inclusive term of diseases caused by excessive actions of FGF23, which leads to impaired phosphate reabsorption in the renal proximal tubules.
+FGF23-related hypophosphatemic rickets and osteomalacia is an inclusive term for diseases caused by excessive actions of FGF23, which leads to impaired phosphate reabsorption in the renal proximal tubules.
 In Japan, the disease corresponds to vitamin D resistant rickets and osteomalacia (Intractable Diseases) and primary hypophosphataemic rickets and vitamin D resistant osteomalacia (Specific Pediatric Chronic Diseases).
 The term also encompasses diseases, such as X-linked hypophosphatemia (XLH), tumor-induced osteomalacia (TIO) and epidermal nevus syndrome (ENS).
-These diseases are rare, and skeletal disorders characterized by renal phosphate wasting.
+These diseases are rare, and characterized by skeletal disorders associated with renal phosphate wasting.

-The excess production of FGF23 in XLH patients is caused by inactivating mutations in the PHEX (phosphate-regulating gene with homologies to endopeptidases on the X chromosome) gene while ADHR (autosomal dominant hypophosphatemic rickets) patients is reported to be reasoned at FGF23 gene mutation.
+The excess production of FGF23 in XLH patients is caused by inactivating mutations in the PHEX (phosphate-regulating gene with homologies to endopeptidases on the X chromosome) gene while ADHR (autosomal dominant hypophosphatemic rickets) patients are reported to be the result of FGF23 gene mulations.
 Other relevant diseases of FGF23-related hypophosphatemic rickets and osteomalacia are TIO, in which excess FGF23 production is caused by tumors and ENS, in which it is caused by skin lesions.

-About Crysvita® (burosumab)
+About Crysvita (burosumab)

-Crysvita[®] (burosumab) is a recombinant fully human monoclonal IgG1 antibody, discovered by Kyowa Kirin Co., Ltd. against the phosphaturic hormone fibroblast growth factor 23 (FGF23).
+Crysvita (burosumab) is a recombinant fully human monoclonal IgG1 antibody, discovered by Kyowa Kirin Co., Ltd. against the phosphaturic hormone FGF23.
 FGF23 is a hormone that reduces serum levels of phosphorus and active vitamin D by regulating phosphate excretion and active vitamin D production by the kidney.
 Phosphate wasting in FGF23-related hypophosphatemic rickets and osteomalacia is caused by excessive levels and activity of FGF23.
-Crysvita[®] is designed to bind to and thereby inhibit the biological activity of FGF23.
-By blocking excess FGF23 in patients, Crysvita[®] is intended to increase phosphate reabsorption from the kidney and increase the production of vitamin D, which enhances intestinal absorption of phosphate and calcium.
+Crysvita is designed to bind to and thereby inhibit the biological activity of FGF23.
+By blocking excess FGF23 in patients, Crysvita is intended to increase phosphate reabsorption from the kidney and increase the production of vitamin D, which enhances intestinal absorption of phosphate and calcium.

-In 2018, the European Medicines Agency (EMA) granted a conditional marketing approval for Crysvita® for the treatment of XLH in children with radiographic evidence of bone disease from one year of age and older and in adolescents with growing skeletons.
-In the same year, Crysvita® received approval from the US Food and Drug Administration (FDA) and Health Canada for pediatric and adult use.
+In 2018, the European Commission granted a conditional marketing authorization for Crysvita for the treatment of XLH with radiographic evidence of bone disease in children one year of age and older and in adolescents with growing skeletons.
+In the same year, Crysvita received approval from the US Food and Drug Administration (FDA) and Health Canada for pediatric and adult use.